By Tony Attwood

 Two songs could hardly more different.
 “One too many mornings” is restrained, under-stated, delicate.
 All that can be left unsaid is left unsaid.
 “With God on Our Side” is the exact opposite.

 What is particularly interesting is the link between “One too many” and “Times they are a changing”.
 While the rhythm of each is very different, the chord sequence at the start of each song is identical but the meaning and feel is so utterly different.
-Dylan is saying, “I can call on the senators to act and say farewell to my love to become a drifting hobo, using exactly the same construction.”
+Dylan is saying, “I can call on the senators to act and say farewell to my love to become a drifting hobo, using exactly the same construction.
+It’s all part of life.”
 And why not?

 “One too many” is an absolute, overpowering, overwhelming song of lost love.
 There’s no blame – the singer and the woman he loved are both right.
 There are regrets, although the singer suggests maybe there are not – but you just know he’s wrong.
 Those regrets are there big time, but he’s determined to walk away down the old lonesome road.
 Those regrets are as powerful as the play-acting in “No Regrets” by the Walker Brothers.
 “No tears to cry…” Like hell there aren’t.

-You get the feeling that if only the couple could actually speak to each other again they could throw their arms around each other, and hold on tight, and give the relationship a real chance to celebrate all they have been, and then thrive into the future.
+You get the feeling that if only the couple could actually speak to each other again they could throw their arms around each other, and hold on tight, and give the relationship a real chance to celebrate all they have been, and then thrive, moving powerfully into the future.
 But no, the imagery of walking away, guitar slung on back, is too powerful.
 It is almost as if the singer wants to have the hurt of break-up so he can sing the blues once more.
 Some people just want to be hurt.
+“I just gotta keep on keeping on”

 So it goes.
 Some people just can’t make an equal balance relationship work, so even though it tears them up, they have to find a reason to walk away.

 Subsequent re-writings of the song for performance take it to different meanings and different dimensions, and really they need a separate article.
-For this article, I’ll stay with the original, recorded on October 24, 1963.
+This article stays with the original, recorded on October 24, 1963, but as I am updating it in July 2018 I’ll add a few videos of versions that also seem to me, personally, to be of particular note).

 The song is only two minutes 40 seconds long and yet in those two minutes 40 seconds we get everything.
 Every line is an image that could be the opening of a movie.